Certifying Temporal Correlations: Introduction

+A unified framework to study spatio-temporal correlations for measurement events described across space and time has been proposed in \cite{PDO_first} where the authors introduce the Pseudo-density matrix (PDM) formalism.
+Using this approach, in \cite{temporal_teleport}, it was shown how time evolution of a qubit can be viewed as temporal teleportation in analogy to the spatial teleportation protocol that utilizes an entangled state as a resource \cite{spatial_teleport}.
+Further, in \cite{temporal_correlations_geometry}, the PDM formalism was utilized to characterize the geometry of spatio-temporal correlations arising from Pauli measurements of a qubit.

 In this work, we study correlations arising from sequential measurements on a single party system and its generalizations to scenarios with quantum channels.
 Since such correlations cannot be used to certify the underlying state or measurements due to the single system isometries involved, we identify the correlation matrix itself as the candidate for certification.
-Under the SDP-based formulation, we use maximal violations of sequential inequalities to infer certain properties of uniqueness of the optimizer matrix.
-Furthermore, we consider the generalized scenario where quantum channels act between the sequence of measurements and use the PDM formalism to put spatial (Bell) and temporal (sequential) inequality violations on the same footing.
-The PDM based approach helps to identify local isometries in the temporal setting and also helps to formulate statements about the underlying channels that lead to maximal violations of sequential inequalities.
+We start by reviewing in Section \ref{sec:prereq} the known results and essential concepts upon which we build this work.
+In Section \ref{sec:uniqueness} we utilise the SDP-based formulation to show that maximal violations of $N$-cycle sequential inequality leads to properties such as uniqueness of the optimizer matrix and also show the robustness of this uniqueness with small deviations from the maximal violation of the inequality.
+Next in Section \ref{sec:general_chn}, we consider a generalized scenario where quantum channels act between the sequence of measurements.
+Interestingly, it turns out that the SDP based optimization methods do not apply to this generalized scenario and to circumvent this hurdle we use the PDM formalism to put spatial (Bell) and temporal (sequential) inequality violations on the same footing.
+The PDM based approach enables us to formulate and prove results about the underlying channels along with highlighting some deeper connections between spatial and temporal correlation based scenarios.
+In Section \ref{sec:physical}, we present some physical implications of our main results along with applications.
+Finally, we conclude with a discussion of our results and future outlook in Section \ref{sec:conclusion}.